Keats/tera/docs/content/docs/_index.md

 ```

 Only literals/variables resulting in an array, a string and an object are supported in the right hand side: everything else
 will raise an error.
-While in the left hand side only literals/variables resulting in a number, a string and a boolean are supported
+While in the left hand side only literals/variables resulting in a number, a string and a boolean are supported.

 ## Manipulating data